-A. SPECIAL EDUCATION PROGRAMS

-- 1. The programs serving students with emotional disabilities provide services including individual counseling, group counseling, psychiatric evaluation, home visits, family counseling and a behavioral management program (including teacher training). - 2.
+- A. SPECIAL EDUCATION PROGRAMS - 1.
+The programs serving students with emotional disabilities provide services including individual counseling, group counseling, psychiatric evaluation, home visits, family counseling and a behavioral management program (including teacher training). - 2.
 The students are closely monitored by trained staff and any indication of violent behavior, e.g. rumor of weapons, and are immediately followed up with the involvement of local law enforcement, social services, mental health services and parents. - 3.
 When students express any suicidal or violent intentions, the staff member alerts mental health services and parents, sometimes leading to hospitalization. - 4.
-When there is any suspicion of abuse, appropriate agencies are notified and investigations are initiated. - B. ALTERNATIVE EDUCATION PROGRAMS - 1.
+When there is any suspicion of abuse, appropriate agencies are notified and investigations are initiated. - B. Alternative Education Programs - 1.
 The Alternative Education programs deal first with the social issues affecting students' academic achievement and second with academic issues.
-The programs begin each day with "family groups" and periodic town meetings are held.
-When necessary, individual counseling is provided. - 2.
+The programs begin each day with group meetings when necessary, individual counseling is provided. - 2.
 Steps 2, 3, and 4 in Section A, above are followed in Alternative Education programs. - C. OTHER PROGRAMS - 1.
 Alcohol-Drug Abuse Prevention Education Program (ADA-PEP). - 2.
 Suicide Prevention, Intervention and Post-intervention Program. - 3.
 D.A.S.A.
 (Dignity) Coordinator Each School - 4.
 Positive Behavioral Interventions and Supports (PBIS) - 5.
 Second Step Program - 6.
 Responsive Classroom Program - 7.
 Restorative Justice